C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 copy) and multiplies the captured signal by `boost / 0.04`.
 That is why, while a boost is active:

-- each boosted app's slider in the Volume Mixer sits at 4% - **by design, do not "fix" it**;
+- each boosted app's slider in the Volume Mixer sits at 4% - **by design, do not "fix" it**.
+That 4% is also the quickest health check there is: if a boosted app's slider does *not* drop to 4% while the boost is running, the boost is broken, and what you are hearing is the app at full volume plus a copy overdriven by 25x.
+Stop the boost rather than reaching for the volume knob;
 - with **Boost all audio**, every other slider (including System sounds) sits at 4% the same way;
 - a new entry `AppVolumeBooster` appears in the mixer - that is the boosted copy (leave it at 100%);
 - audio arrives with ~60 ms extra latency (fine for music/video/games; noticeable in rhythm games).
 If the machine is too busy to keep such a small buffer fed - e.g. a demanding game - the booster grows the buffer automatically, about 20 ms per audible dropout up to ~160 ms, instead of continuing to glitch.
 The status line shows the current value; stopping and restarting the boost resets it to ~60 ms;